 When it comes to bidding, a game plan that focuses on getting the work done quickly with less overhead cost is a win/win for contractors and clients alike.
 Whether it’s concrete cutting, demolition or any number of applications, many companies have found remote-controlled machines provide a significant advantage when it comes to submitting a competitive bid and securing contracts.

 Take concrete cutting, for example.
-According to Duke Long of INTERSTATE SAWING & DEMOLITION, labor and diamond cutting materials are the two biggest overhead expenses for this application.
+According to Long, labor and diamond cutting materials are the two biggest overhead expenses for this application.
 However, in many situations a Brokk can replace concrete cutting equipment, saving significantly on both time and materials.
 Removing an elevated floor using traditional concrete cutting methods requires shoring, methodically cutting, and then rigging the pieces off the mezzanine before crushing them in another location.
-On the other hand, using a Brokk robot for the same application Long and his team were able to eliminate shoring and cut their saw cutting price by two-thirds.
+On the other hand, using a Brokk robot for the same application, Long and his team were able to eliminate shoring and cut their saw cutting price by two-thirds.

 Contractors like Mike Gafa of AMG DEMOLITION & ENVIRONMENTAL SERVICE report the same cost-savings in demolition applications.
 Using remote-controlled options for top-down applications allowed AMG to take advantage of the speed and efficiency of these machines to increase their concurrent projects — and profits.
 When faced with tight deadlines on two separate projects, the contractor found that a small operating team running Brokk demolition robots allowed them to successfully staff both jobsites while maintaining maximum productivity at both locations.

 Success, in sports or business, takes the right combination of talent, tools and opportunities.
-The construction and demolition industry has always been competitive.
-And while recent events have stopped the clock on some projects and markets, it’s a safe bet play will resume with even more intensity as contractors try to make up ground.
+Over the last 40 years, Brokk has watched many economic trends play out.
+One theme that has emerged is that Brokk owners can overcome the challenges that are thrown at them due to their machine’s versatility, which is especially important when there is limited workforce availability.
 Investing in the tools that will give you an advantage over the rest of the field should be an important part of your long-term strategy.